LoginVSI/ApplicationScriptsLE/Standard Workloads/GPUBenchmark/docs/README.md

    - Upload (import) the `specViewPerf_Benchmark.cs` script to the Login Enterprise virtual appliance's web interface under the **Applications** page.

+## Prerequisites

+- **Login Enterprise Version:** This script has been tested with Login Enterprise version **5.13.6**.

+- **SPECviewperf Installation:** SPECviewperf must be installed and properly configured on the target machine.

+- **SPECviewperf Licensing:** Before installing and using SPECviewperf for this testing, please review your SPECviewperf licensing agreement to ensure that you are correctly licensed for this usage.

+- **Access Tokens and IDs:** Obtain a configuration access token and environment ID from your Login Enterprise instance.

 ## Benefits

 - **Quick Configuration:** Minimal setup required.
 Update a few variables, and you're ready to run the benchmark.